How to Pass an Interview Successfully: 20 Expert Tips You Can Apply Today

 The interview call can get you so excited that you will forget to ask the details.
 And, one of the particulars that should be clarified in advance is an interview type.
 Imagine how you will be surprised when, expecting to talk to an interviewer face to face, you'll enter a room with two other candidates! - Correct your posture

-A bad posture sends a range of nonverbal signals which aren’t positive.
+A bad posture sends a range of nonverbal signals which aren't positive.
 In particular, the hiring manager may think that you are stressed, reserved, or you have health issues.
-None of the above can guarantees you a successful interview.
+None of the above can guarantees you a positive interview outcome.
 So, track your posture and the way you move in general. - Avoid the closed gestures

 The so-called closed gestures (for example, when you cross your arms or legs when sitting in a chair) send the signal that you are protecting your body and are unwilling to contact with your interlocutor.
 You might not even realize doing it, but the interviewer will interpret is as stated above.
 So, act right the opposite and use relaxed and open gestures to endear you to the other person. - Look neat and professional, but not overly trendy

 According to Theundercoverrecruiter, the impressive 70% of employers dislike it when the candidate comes for an interview wearing fashionable clothes.
 Bright colors and fancy designs are also not the best bet.
-So, how to dress to create a lasting positive impression?
-Check here which colors and type of clothes work best for successful interview. - Plan the great answers in advance
+So, how to dress for an interview?
+Check here which colors and type of clothes work best for effective interview performance.
+How to dress for an interview? - Plan the great answers in advance

 There is a set of standard questions asked at interviews in any company.
-So, why not prepare the great and informative answers to them?
+So, why not prepare the great and informative interview answers to them?
 Search the web for the standard and tricky interview questions and then think of how to answer them best.
-Consult your friends or someone from your professional network to check if you’ve come up with good answers.
-Thus, you’ll avoid stumbling upon some unpleasant question at the interview. - Silence all your devices
+Consult your friends or someone from your professional network to check if you've come up with good answers.
+Thus, you'll avoid stumbling upon some unpleasant question at your next job interview. - Silence all your devices

 The interview should not be interrupted under any reason.
 Your friends and social media can wait – be focused on the interview solely.
 You should be remembered for your personality and professionalism, not for your trendy ringtone right at the middle of the interview. - Don't bring in any beverage